Jongmin Mun

 - Privacy–utility trade-off in private two-sample (A/B) testing using minimax statistical theory with Prof. Ilmun Kim,

-- High-dimensional brain signal analysis for the development of neural probe, with Dr. Young-Geun Park and Prof. Jang-Ung Park,
+- High-dimensional neural signal analysis for the development of liquid-metal neural probe, with Dr. Young-Geun Park and Prof. Jang-Ung Park,

 - Regression for mixed functional-Euclidean data for medical image analysis, with Prof. Jeong Hoon Jang,